-South Korea introduced its Tax Electronic Invoice System i.e. e-Tax in 2011.
-This is a mandatory e-invoicing requirement alongside the obligation to report e-tax invoices shortly after issuance.
-This requirement means South Korea has a Continuous Transaction Controls (CTC) Reporting obligation.
-The scope of the mandate has been expanded to cover more taxpayers, however the initial workflows and requirements of the mandate have remained relatively stable since 2014.
+South Korea introduced its Electronic Tax Invoice System i.e. e-Tax in 2010.
+Since 2011, this has become a mandatory e-invoicing requirement alongside the obligation to report e-tax invoices shortly after issuance.
+This requirement means South Korea has a continuous transaction controls (CTC) reporting obligation.
+The scope of the mandate has been expanded to cover more taxpayers, however the initial workflows and requirements of the mandate have remained relatively stable.

-Currently, e-invoicing is mandatory for all corporations and for individual taxable persons with a turnover of 0.3 billion KRW (approx. $270,K USD) or more.
+E-invoicing has been mandatory for all corporations since 2011 and for individual taxable persons when exceeding a certain turnover threshold.

-2011: The electronic issuance of VAT invoices and next day reporting became mandatory for all Korean corporate taxpayers.
+January 2011: The electronic issuance of VAT invoices and next day reporting became mandatory for all Korean corporate taxpayers

-2012: In addition to the first category, sole proprietors with a turnover of 1 billion KRW (approx. $ 900,000 USD) and above must issue e-tax invoices.
+January 2012: : In addition to the first category, sole proprietors with a supply value of 1 billion KRW and above must issue e-tax invoices